fjrd84/lifescope-stats/README.md

 You need [Leiningen](https://leiningen.org/) to run, build and test this project.

+## Create a configuration file

+Before running this project, you need to create your own configuration file.
+There's an example configuration file named `config.clj.example`.
+Just copy it to the file `config.clj` and define the configuration properties of your environment.

 ## Build it

 Build the project with the following command: